Retail Construction: 9 Essential Success Strategies (2026 Guide)

 Security Systems Integration

-• Electronic article surveillance (EAS) systems at exits
+- Anti-theft systems: Electronic article surveillance (EAS) at all exits and high-value areas

 Point-of-Sale Infrastructure

-• Adequate electrical circuits for registers and peripherals
+- Adequate electrical circuits for registers, peripherals, and mobile checkout devices

-• High customer density requires adequate cooling capacity
+- High customer density during peak hours requires adequate cooling capacity beyond standard calculations

-• Some merchandise requires specific temperature and humidity control
+- Certain merchandise categories require specific temperature and humidity control to prevent damage

 Signage and Branding

-Learn more about permitting at our construction permit guide.
+Learn more about navigating the approval process in our construction permit guide.

 Choosing the Right Retail Construction Contractor